input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 work dir.

-**Important**: If an update proposal is made with the wrong `applicationVersion`, the update mechanism will be useless until each user manually intervenes by manually installing an update.
+**Important**: If an update proposal is made with the wrong `applicationVersion`, the update mechanism may fail and users will be required to intervene by manually installing an update.

 ## 3. (Optional) Sign installer files with GPG